 I am the audience for your paper.
 You are not writing the paper to be published in a scientific journal, although your paper should have the look and feel of a professional paper (as described below).
 You are not writing the paper for physics majors or humanities majors or professional scientists.
-You are writing the paper for me, the person who is to judge the quality of your work.
-That being said, know that my judgment is well aligned with that of the scientific community.
-I have also made a concerted effort to articulate the qualities of a good paper in the grading rubric posted on D2L.
-By way of summary, the mark of a good, scientific paper is transparency.
+You are writing the paper for me, the person who is to judge the quality of your work; my judgment is well aligned with that of the scientific community and articulated in the grading rubric posted on D2L.

+The mark of a good, scientific paper is transparency.
 The mark of a good experiment is reproducibility, and a good scientific paper is sufficiently transparent to allow the reader to reproduce the experiment and its result.
 Furthermore, in a good, scientific paper, the author builds credibility with the reader.
 The fundamental goal of this course is to provide you with the experience that allows you to arrive at an understanding of what it means to be transparent, what allows another reader to reproduce your work, and how to build credibility.